jamesmcm/s3rename/README.md

 The `--dry-run` flag will print changes to be made without carrying them out.
 This is __highly__ recommended before running changes.

+By default ACL settings for objects will be preserved (unless `--no-preserve-acl` is passed), however this does not apply to ACL settings which depend on the bucket ACL (i.e. public write access).

 The `--canned-acl <canned-acl>` option can be used to set the ACL of all renamed objects to the provided [canned ACL](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl).